Knights Of Guinevere Character Sheets With Hero Profiles And Ability Guides

 Recommended 50-point distribution: Str 30, Dex 10, Con 6, Int 2, Wis 1, Cha 1

-Primary talents: Power Strike → Cleave → Overhand Finish
+Primary talent path: Power Strike → Cleave → Overhand Finish

-Recommended gear archetype: Two-handed sword or polearm with brutal edge (+18% base damage, +12% crit damage, -6% attack speed)
+Core gear setup: Two-handed sword or polearm with brutal edge (+18% base damage, +12% crit damage, -6% attack speed)

 Play pattern: Open with gap closer, use cleave on clustered foes, reserve stamina for burst windows